PYL-patidar/90DaysOfDevOps/2026/day-02/Linux-architecture-notes.md

 - Uses almost no CPU or memory.
 - Keeps a PID until it's cleaned up.

 ## Systemd

 for kowns more about command /bin folder contains the all command and we can use `man` command to see the manual.

+6. Why User Space and Kernel Space Are Separated

+This separation provides important benefits.

+Security

+A normal application cannot freely access kernel memory or hardware.

+Stability

+If a user-space application crashes, it normally does not crash the entire operating system.

+Isolation

+Processes can be isolated from one another.
+Controlled Resource Access

+Applications must request privileged operations through controlled interfaces such as system calls.